Alexandra Olaya-Castro

-Alexandra Olaya-Castro is a Colombian-born theoretical physicist, currently a Professor in the Department of Physics and Astronomy at University College London.
-She is also the Vice-Dean (Equality, Diversity and Inclusion) for the Mathematical and Physical science Faculty.
+Alexandra Olaya-Castro (born March 30, 1976) is a Colombian theoretical physicist, currently a Professor in the Department of Physics and Astronomy at University College London.

 She is known for her work on quantum physics on biomolecular processes, specifically for her research on quantum effects in photosynthesis.
 She was the recipient of the Maxwell Medal in 2016 "for her contributions to the theory of quantum effects in bio-molecular systems".

 Early life and education

 Olaya-Castro did an undergraduate in Physics Education at Universidad Distrital Francisco José de Caldas and later obtained a Master of Science in Physics at Universidad de Los Andes in 2002.
-She then moved to the UK to purse a doctorate in physics in the department of physics at the Somerville College, Oxford, where she obtained her DPhil in Physics with her thesis titled “Quantum correlations in multi-qubit-cavity systems” supervised by Neil F. Johnson.
+She then moved to the UK to pursue a doctorate in physics in the department of physics at the Somerville College, Oxford, where she obtained her DPhil in Physics with her thesis titled “Quantum correlations in multi-qubit-cavity systems” supervised by Neil F. Johnson.